Rocky56gh9/Multi-Function-ePaper-Frame/README.md

    - Make the setup script executable and run the script: `chmod +x setup.sh && ./setup.sh`

 The setup script installs all of the necessary packages and enables access to the device from a local machine over USB using Gadget mode.
 Access the device over USB: `ssh [username]@[unit name].local`<br>

-# Obtain APIs
-You will need to obtain API keys for the following services, which will be set later via configuration scripts.
-1. Reddit: client_id, client_secret, user_agent [set whatever value you want]
-2. OpenWeather

 # Configuration
 Navigate to the `config` folder and run each of the configuration scripts.
 Each script will prompt you for the credentials necessary for the scripts.
 The scripts are: